FS > M.A.Y.B.E.

 Please make sure to consult your own medical professionals or other professionals in your journey toward a better life.

-Filed in: Fitness /31/ | Depression /12/ | Energy /120/ | Productivity /119/ | Therapeutic Practice /144/
+Filed in: Productivity /119/ | Therapeutic Practice /144/ | Fitness /31/ | Depression /12/ | Energy /120/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Hirkinn."
-Pretty sure it has to do with things that are cheap.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Hi."
+Which I believe is a term used when speaking about the advanced stages of tennis studies.

 ·